40M Turán: Variants

 Aside from tank production, the chassis was the basis for the Zrínyi II assault gun.
 This mounted a 105 mm short gun in the hull and lacked the traversable turret of a tank.
 A total of 66-72 Zrínyi IIs were made during the war.
 The only other vehicles known based on this chassis were the Turán III and the Zrínyi I, both of which used the 7.5 cm 43.M tank gun.
 The 7.5 cm 43.M tank gun was developed from the blueprints of the PaK 40, converted for Hungarian production.

 The Turán III's prototype with an actual turret was finished in February 1944.
 Unlike the frontal armour of the hull which was thickened by riveting two armour plates together, the 75 mm thick armour of the turret was made of only one plate.
 Mobility and firing tests were carried out after the prototype was completed and the prototype was accepted for mass-production.
 However, no more 43.M Turáns (a.k.a.
 Turán III or Turán 75 long), or Zrínyi Is were constructed because of the lack of materials and the fact that after the occupation of Hungary in March 1944, Germany did not allow further tank and gun production, restricting the Hungarian industry to only spare part manufacturing level.

 It is not known if the Zrínyi I and Turán III were officially put into service, and their fate is unknown.
 There is at least one account of the Turán III seeing combat.

-Service History
+Service history

 Turáns were used in fighting on the Eastern Front in Galicia, Transylvania, the Dukla Pass and the Battle of Hungary against the Soviet Union and Romania.

 The Turán saw its combat debut with the 2nd Hungarian Armored Division on the 17th of April 1944.
 Thirty-one 40M Turán I and seventeen 40M Turán II tanks launched an offensive from Solotwina towards the Bistrica River.
 A number of Turán tanks were captured after the 1944 Royal Coup by the Kingdom of Romania, along with some Toldis and a Zrínyi assault gun.
 Turans also took part in the Battle of Torda and the Battle of Debrecen where they were deployed against Soviet cavalry attacks at Gyula.
-After the fighting in Budapest some of the last Turáns surrendered to Soviet forces alongside the last Zrínyi assault gun on the 21st of March 1945 in Bratislava.
+On 17 March 1945 the Bulgarian 1st Independent Tank Battalion was equipped with 12 captured tanks, including a Turán, taken by the 3rd Ukrainian Front to replace the loses it had suffered in the fighting around Lake Balaton.
+Some of the last Turáns in Hungarian service surrendered to Soviet forces, alongside the last Zrínyi assault gun, on 21 March 1945 in Bratislava.